 WiFi range extenders work universally and connect to WiFi routers using standard protocols.
 Some incompatibilities might exist, but in general, they work with all routers, whether your ISP provided them or you purchased it separately.

-You just need to check that you are purchasing an extender intended for your own region and is compatible with the power connections.
+You just need to check that you are purchasing an amplifier intended for your own region and is compatible with the power connections.

 2. Are single-band extenders really that bad?